tdc22/JAwesomeEngine/README.md

 ==============

 JAwesomeEngine is a java-based 3D engine using OpenGL, OpenAL (via [LWJGL](http://www.lwjgl.org/)) and [JInput](https://java.net/projects/jinput).
 The goal is to create a stable and easy-to-use game engine.
 Right now JAwesomeEngine is still under development but you can already use the working parts. (rendering!)
-The engine is splitted into three parts:
+The engine is split up into three parts:
 * *JAwesomeEngine*: the core game engine handling rendering, inputs, etc.
 * *JAwesomeBase*: the small base package with everything needed by the Engine and the Physics parts like vector calculation
 * *JAwesomePhysics*: a physics engine that can detect and resolve collisions